 In short, never wait to receive medical treatment and don’t miss any follow-up appointments if you can help it.

-Statement From Witnesses Can Provide Key Details To Help Your Claim
+Statement From Witnesses Can Provide Key Details To Help Your Accident Claim

 An accident can be seemingly minor or significant; it can occur at a busy downtown intersection or on a deserted country road.
 No matter the details of your crash, victims should collect contact information for any and all witnesses.